3mpty78/PortfolioReact/README.md

 # PortfolioReact
-My portfolio, but with React.
+My portfolio, but using React.